DevExpress-Examples/blazor-DxGrid-save-restore-layout/Readme.md

 # Grid for Blazor - Save and load layout information

-The DevExpress Blazor [Grid](https://docs.devexpress.com/Blazor/403143/grid) allows you to save layout information between app sessions.
+The DevExpress Blazor [Grid](https://docs.devexpress.com/Blazor/403143/grid) allows you to save layout information between application sessions.
 This example demonstrates two different approaches on how to save and restore grid layout:

 * On the [Auto.razor](./CS/SaveAndRestoreLayout/SaveAndRestoreLayout/Pages/Auto.razor) page, the Grid saves the current layout information to the [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) once the layout changes.
 When the page reloads, the Grid restores the saved layout.
 To implement this behavior, use the Grid's [LayoutAutoSaving](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.LayoutAutoSaving) and [LayoutAutoLoading](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.LayoutAutoLoading) events.

     ![The Auto.razor page](images/save-restore-layout-automatically.png)

-* On the [API.razor](./CS/SaveAndRestoreLayout/SaveAndRestoreLayout/Pages/API.razor) page, the Grid saves its current layout information after a user clicks the **Save current layout** button.
-The **List Box** on the rigth of the Grid displays all saved layout items.
+* On the [API.razor](./CS/SaveAndRestoreLayout/SaveAndRestoreLayout/Pages/API.razor) page, the Grid saves the current layout information after a user clicks the **Save current layout** button.
+The **List Box** to the right of the Grid displays all saved layout items.
 When a user selects an item in the **List Box** and clicks the **Load layout** button, the Grid restores the selected layout.
 To implement this behavior, use the Grid's [SaveLayout](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.SaveLayout) and [LoadLayout](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.LoadLayout(DevExpress.Blazor.GridPersistentLayout)) methods.

     ![The API.razor page](images/save-restore-layout-manually.png)